Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Best Breathable Fabrics for Warm Nights

-When it’s toastier out, your baby will probably appreciate lightweight, natural fabrics that allow their skin to breathe.
+When it’s warmer out, your baby will probably appreciate lightweight, natural fabrics that allow their skin to breathe.
 A few good ones include cotton, linen, silk, hemp, cashmere, or wool.
 These are also good for layering, as they tend to prevent static cling yet still provide insulation.

 Jill Zwarensteyn